RetrowPoLo/Bootstrap-Blog/README.md

 # Bootstrap-Blog
-A bootstrap website blog
+A bootstrap website blog.

-This is a simple bootstrap website made with HTML5 - CSS3 - Bootstrap 5
+This is a simple bootstrap 5 website using components of the bootstrap doc adapted for the site.

+HTML5 - CSS3